Joey Bart Player Props: Giants vs. Dodgers

-Joey Bart -- 1-for-4 in his most recent game -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Dustin May on the hill, on April 11 at 9:45 PM ET.
+After going 1-for-4 in his most recent game, Joey Bart and the San Francisco Giants take on the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 9:45 PM ET on Wednesday.

 Joey Bart Game Info & Props vs. the Dodgers